JRay421/Final-Project/README.md

 ## Week 4: Analyze Data
 ##### Completed on February 13, 2022

-To analyze our data we completed a stepwise binary linear regression and binary logistic regression to see the influence each variable had on diagnosis.
+To analyze our data we completed a stepwise binary linear regression, binary logistic regression, and MANOVA to see the influence each variable had on diagnosis.

 #### Stepwise Binary Linear Regression:
 * [Stepwise Regression](https://github.com/JRay421/Final-Project/blob/main/Code/Stepwise%20Regression.R)